WESTERN MEDICAL EXPLANATION

 “Osteoporosis” is the medical term used to describe reduced bone density and degeneration of bone microstructure.
 Osteoporosis does not necessarily exhibit specific symptoms but renders the body at a much higher risk of bone fractures due to poor bone structure.

 Simply put, osteoporosis is the result of an imbalance between bone resorption and bone formation.
-In the body, bone undergoes a constant turnover in which osteoclast cells remove its mineralized matrix and osteoblast cells deposit new bone.
+Under normal circumstances, bone matrix undergoes a constant turnover in which osteoclast cells remove its mineralized matrix and osteoblast cells deposit new matrix to keep bones healthy and strong.
 As we age, bone resorption can become more dominant over bone formation and lead to bone loss.

 Chinese Medicine Explanation